hbyunzai/yelon/packages/auth/docs/send.en-US.md

 ## Authentication style

-It is better to add the corresponding authentication information to each request through the HTTP interceptor. `@delonn/auth` implements two separate HTTP interceptors based on two different authentication styles.
+It is better to add the corresponding authentication information to each request through the HTTP interceptor. `@yelon/auth` implements two separate HTTP interceptors based on two different authentication styles.

 ### authSimpleInterceptor

-The parameter name and its sending location can be specified via `DelonAuthConfig`, for example:
+The parameter name and its sending location can be specified via `YelonAuthConfig`, for example:

 ```ts
 token_send_key = 'token';